-Oklahoma Counties with Burned Courthouses
+>List of Oklahoma Counties with Burned Courthouses

 The destruction to Oklahoma courthouses drastically has a affect on genealogists in almost every way.
 Not only are these kinds of historic structures ripped from our lifetimes, so are the documents they stored: marriage, wills, probate, land records, among others.
 Once destroyed they are lost permanently.
 Although they have been put on mircofilm, computers and film burn as well.
 The most heartbreaking aspect of this is the reason that almost all of our courthouses are destroyed as a result of arsonist.
 Though, don’t assume all records were destroyed.
 Numerous Oklahoma counties have suffered a loss of records due to courthouse fires, floods, and theft.